pypa/gh-action-pypi-publish/README.md

      attestations: true
 ```

-This will use `sigstore` to create attestation objects for each distribution package,
+This will use [Sigstore](https://www.sigstore.dev/) to create attestation
-signing them with the identity provided by the GitHub's OIDC token associated with the
+objects for each distribution package, signing them with the identity provided
+by the GitHub's OIDC token associated with the current workflow.
+This means
-current workflow.
-This means both the trusted publishing authentication and the
+both the trusted publishing authentication and the attestations are tied to the
-attestations are tied to the same identity.
+same identity.

 ## License